 Undergraduate, graduate student and alumni essays were eligible for consideration.
-The award is not restricted to students from any specific concentration or department.
+The award was not restricted to students from any specific concentration or department.
 For the 2019-20 academic year, a total of three prizes were awarded from all eligible submissions.
 This prize was available for two Academic years, 2019 and 2020.

 The three selected recipients will receive a prize of $5,000 each.